Siebelm/ChemicalPropertiesOfWine/README.md

 Dataset was gathered from the UCI Machine Learning Repository: https://archive.ics.uci.edu/ml/datasets/Wine+Quality

-Results can be found on RPub:
+Our results can be found on RPub: http://rpubs.com/Siebelm/341162
-http://rpubs.com/Siebelm/341162